NATHAN GRAHAM

 Pravda Records

-Raised in Chicago on Prince and Earth, Wind & Fire, Graham bridges South Side Blues with Southern Americana to deliver a bittersweet and soulful sound.
+• Raised on Prince and Earth, Wind & Fire, Chicago-based singer, songwriter, and guitarist Nathan Graham bridges South Side Blues with Southern Americana to deliver a bittersweet and soulful sound.

 What Graham projects now are stories of the human condition, somehow both achingly painful and exquisitely comforting.
 His guitars convey heartbreak, lyrics tell stories of regret, but his rich vocal delivery offers the remedy.

-He puts it all together on his debut record Saint of Second Chances, where his guitars reach from delicate and pristine to reverberatingly powerful.
-Tracks like “Good Honest Man” speak frankly about the urge to give up on love rather than risk loss, while “Fake Friends” offers a stomping, nostalgic rhythm behind some anxious self-reflection: “Saw you going down, down in flames / Well I guess I just didn’t know that I was doing the same.”
+On Graham’s debut record Saint of Second Chances, his guitars reach from delicate and pristine to reverberatingly powerful.
+Tracks like “Good Honest Man” speak frankly about the urge to give up on love rather than risk loss, while “Fake Friends” offers a stomping, nostalgic rhythm behind some anxious self-reflection: “Saw you going down, down in flames / Well I guess I just didn’t know that I was doing the same.

 “I wrote a record about the human condition of having anxiety, having feelings of love and being scared to lose that, or scared that you’re going to screw it up somehow—or they’re going to screw it up somehow,” he says.
 “I want the audience to go on that journey with me.
 To sometimes be sad, and sometimes be joyful.
 I want us all to be walking through that journey with each other.”